mmkhovan/ansible-create-winvm/README.md

 --------------

 The role uses next variables:
-    - password (Password for user the technical user(azureuser) of your VM)
+  - password (Password for user the technical user(azureuser) of your VM.
+Enter in with --extra-vars="password=yourpassword" while executing ansible playbook)
   - publicipaddress (Creates automatically on step of WinRM of ansible tasks)

 Dependencies
 ------------